chopsticks

 Kanji 箸 yang berarti sumpit muncul dalam 67 entri kosakata bahasa Jepang.

-dispensable chopsticks, throwaway chopsticks
+dispensable chopsticks

 picking up a bowl with one's right hand which is already holding one's chopsticks (a breach of etiquette)

-poking one's food around using one's chopsticks, playing with one's food with one's chopsticks (a breach of etiquette)
+poking one's food around using one's chopsticks

 licking one's chopsticks (a breach of etiquette)